Eaglemont

-Eaglemont is a leafy residential suburb located 10 km north-east of Melbourne's Central Business District, within the City of Banyule local government area.
+Eaglemont is a residential suburb located 10 km north-east of Melbourne's Central Business District, within the City of Banyule local government area.
 At the 2021 census, Eaglemont recorded a population of 3,960.

 Originally part of the Mount Eagle Estate, Eaglemont is situated between Ivanhoe East and Heidelberg.
 The area holds notable cultural and architectural significance, particularly for its association with the Heidelberg School of Australian Impressionism.
 In the late 1880s, artists such as Arthur Streeton, Tom Roberts, and Charles Conder painted while living at a camp on the Mount Eagle hillside.
 Streeton's Golden Summer, Eaglemont (1889) was painted here.

-In 1915–16, American architects Walter Burley Griffin and Marion Mahony Griffin designed both the Mount Eagle and Glenard Estates using Garden Suburb principles, including curved streets, native planting, and internal parklands.
-Their urban design remains largely intact and is protected under local heritage overlays.
+In 1915–16, American architects Walter Burley Griffin and Marion Mahony Griffin designed both the Mount Eagle and Glenard Estates using garden suburb principles, including curved streets, native planting, and internal parklands.
+Their urban design remains largely intact and was added to the Victorian Heritage Register.

-Eaglemont is within walking distance of private schools, the Yarra River, parks, and four nearby shopping precincts: Eaglemont Village, Ivanhoe Village, Ivanhoe East Village, and the Burgundy Street retail strip in Heidelberg.
+Eaglemont is within walking distance of independent schools, the Yarra River, parks, and four nearby shopping precincts: Eaglemont Village, Ivanhoe Village, Ivanhoe East Village, and the Burgundy Street retail strip in Heidelberg.
 It also borders Yarra Bend Park and includes access to the Yarra Bend public golf course.

-Eaglemont remains tightly held, with few properties up for sale.
-Its median house prices are among the highest in Melbourne, and recent data shows Eaglemont ranked fourth for median price growth among Melbourne's prestige suburbs with a median above $2 million in the five years to March 2025, rising 24.5 per cent to $2,428,250.
+As of 2025, Homes in Eaglemont were tightly held, with few properties listed for sale.
+As of 2025, its median house prices were among the highest in Melbourne, and recent data shows Eaglemont ranked fourth for median price growth among Melbourne's prestige suburbs with a median above $2 million in the five years to March 2025, and increased 24.5 per cent to $2,428,250.
 The suburb's strong performance has been attributed to its exclusivity, low property turnover, and enduring appeal to affluent families, including many medical professionals drawn to its proximity to Austin Hospital.
-Homes in Eaglemont are tightly held and often spark fierce competition when listed, adding further upward pressure on prices.